Swagnar/card/README.md

 Unfortunately, with just 2 songs the whole file containing this data weights almost 20 MB, so most of the songs are not playable and have only metadata.

-Choir also has a very crude audio visualizer that I'm planning to expand upon.
+Choir also has a audio visualizer that I tried to make as retro and fitting to the overall style of the app as possible.

 If you're interested on how it works, [here](scripts/classes/Choir/Choir.js) is the source.

 Choir uses [`CMusicTrack`](scripts/classes/Choir/CMusicTrack.js) instances for containing the audio file data - its track number, track name and the base64 data.
 Then, a collection of CMusicTrack is put inside [`CMusicAlbum`](scripts/classes/Choir/CMusicAlbum.js) that then is used by the app.

 The main file containing all music albums and music class instances is [`MusicAlbums.js`](scripts/resources/MusicAlbums.js) inside `scripts/resources/` directory.

-I'm planning to upload a version of this app with all songs playable, that would be avaiable on my site - [euklidesowo.pl](https://euklidesowo.pl)

 ## Composer 🪶📜